Simple everyday decisions can be challenging to make and waste a lot of time.

-Deciding what to wear is one of those simple decisions that always seem to turn into a giant choice.
+Deciding what to wear is one of those simple decisions that always seem to turn into a big choice.
 Through design thinking and going through the UX process, I designed a product that can help users decide what to wear quickly and confidently.

 Understanding the Problem.

 Understanding the User.

 Feel either confident or somewhat confident in their decisions

 When making a decision, they value at least one of the following:

 Struggles with one of these 3 decisions: